 The causes of patient slips, trips and falls are complex but illnesses or conditions that affect balance or mobility, e.g. Parkinson's disease or stroke, and anaesthesia for surgery or painkillers can contribute.
-The risk of slips, trips and falls can also be affected by environmental factors, medication, footwear, and age related illness, eyesight and mobility of the person.
+The risk of slips, trips and falls can also be affected by environmental factors, medication, footwear, and the age, eyesight and mobility of the person.